Beuterei/home-assistant/README.md

    | `Username` | `mqtt`                                                                 |
    | `Password` | Use value of `MOSQUITTO_PASSWORD` from [Customization](#customization) |

-5. Open Zigbee2mqtt dashboard on port `8124` and rejoin all devices listed in [configuration.yaml](zigbee2mqt/config/configuration.yaml)
+6. Open Zigbee2mqtt dashboard on port `8124` and rejoin all devices listed in [configuration.yaml](zigbee2mqt/config/configuration.yaml) (Host differs from the Home assistant instance)

+- For EnOcean switches press the button corisponding to the zigbee channel (default should be upper right) for 10 seconds.

-6. Add all `ESP Home` intregrations listed [here](https://github.com/beuluis/esp-home#projects).
+7. Add all `ESP Home` intregrations listed [here](https://github.com/beuluis/esp-home#projects).
 The hostname is the project name

-7. Add all desired autodiscovered integrations:
+8. Add all desired autodiscovered integrations:

-- Gogle Cast
+- Google Cast

 - Mobile App

+  1. Go to Mobile App setting

+  2. Add Homenetwork SSID

+  3. Setup URLs

 - OctoPrint